alextremblay/auto-class/README.md

  - Cannot support `HashTable`s whose keys are `Union`s of multiple types You can have HashTables whose keys are strings, you can have HashTables whose keys are integers, but you can't have HashTables whose keys might be strings *or* integers.
+ - Cannot support a `Union` of multiple `HashTable`s You can have a dataclass member whose type can be a string or a `HashTable` of strings, you can have a dataclass member whose type can be a integer or a `HashTable` of integers, but you cannot have a dataclass member whose type can be a `HashTable` of strings or a `HashTable` of integers

 ## TODO
 Here is a list of features that I am either actively implementing in another branch, or hope to add to the library in the future: